About the program

 - BCM communities include:

-Your skills will also be gauged by our guides during your trip with Summit for Someone.
+Your physical fitness skills will ultimately be gauged by our guide partners during your trip with Summit for Someone.
 In the event that you pose a risk to yourself or other participants, our guides reserve the right to intervene and reassess your participation in the event.
-Adequately training and preparing for your SFS climb is your responsibility and a part of participating in this experience.
-If you have more questions on whether or not you are qualified, please give us a call at 720-408-4569
+Adequate training and preparation for your SFS adventure are your responsibility and a part of participating in this experience.

-- Cancelling or postponing SFC climbs because of injury, illness, or unique personal situations will be considered.
+- Postponing your SFS participation because of an injury, illness, or unique personal situation will be considered on a case-by-case basis.
 You must contact the SFS coordinator immediately to discuss this situation should it occur.

 There is no deposit or minimum personal contribution required to register for a climb with SFS.
 We encourage all climbers to consider making a minimum donation of $50 in order to kick-off their campaign and signal their own personal investment in the cause.

-Climbers are responsible for the full fundraising commitment for their climb, as well as other costs and incidentals that make the climb possible.
+SFS participants are responsible for the full fundraising commitment for their trip, as well as other costs and incidentals that make the trip possible.
 This includes transportation, lodging, personal gear, and meals that are not covered by your guide service or by BCM.
-Details for each specific climb are available; contact the SFS coordinator for more information as needed.
+Details for each specific adventure are available; contact the SFS coordinator for more information as needed.

 International participants in the Summit for Someone program are welcome and encouraged to join!
 Please be sure to consider travel costs and other important logistics associated with traveling to the US for any Summit for Someone trip.

-Fundraising commitment amounts vary by climb, from $1000 to over $3000.
-There is no fee or minimum personal donation required to register for a climb, however.
-Please see the Summit for Someone page or contact the SFS coordinator for more information about each climb and its associated fundraising commitment.
+Fundraising commitment amounts vary by trip, typically ranging from $1000 to over $4000.
+There is no fee or minimum personal donation required to register for a trip, however.
+Please see the Summit for Someone page or contact the SFS coordinator for more information about each trip and its associated fundraising commitment.

 If we are providing a guide, then part of your donation may be tax deductible, depending on the value of the service provided to you and the amount of your donation.
 To be consistent with IRS requirements, we advise participants that the amount of the contribution deductible for federal tax purposes is limited to the excess over the value of goods and services received by the donor.
 We can provide a good-faith estimate of the value of goods and services received in exchange for your donation, if needed.
 For more information, see IRS Publication 1771.